Manual Installation Instructions

 1. Connect the MinnowBoard to the monitor, attach the lure and plug in the board’s power.

-3. Time to download or update needed software.
-Run the following:
+3. To download or update needed software, run the following:

 sudo -i